robertbaker13/phase-0-handbook/coding-references/driver-code.md

   money = gets.chomp
 end
 ```
-Now if I go into the terminal and run my program
+Now I go in to the terminal and run my program.

 ```shell
 $ ruby start_up.rb
 ```
 Nothing happened!
-Why? you defined our method but have not __called__ our method yet. you need to add some code to make our code run.
+Why?
+We defined our method but have not __called__ our method yet.
+We need to add some code to make our code run.

 ```ruby
 def algorithm_for_my_start_up